But that’s not all—in the last part of the guide, we are highlighting mistakes in PPC campaign management and analytics. Keep on reading to know more!

 When you’re aware of the CLV rates, you can optimize your campaigns and bid on the keywords that will drive the most valuable prospects and customers to your site.
 CLV is also essential for setting your budget limits.

-Boost your Google Ads performance!
-Link your PPC accounts to PromoNavi to automate everyday tasks and receive valuable recommendations on how to improve your campaigns.
+Boost your Google, Microsoft, and Facebook Ads performance!
+Link your accounts to PromoNavi to automate everyday tasks and receive valuable insights on how to improve your campaigns.

-With PromoNavi, you can do keyword research, competitor analysis, automate reporting, track your PPC performance on the Analytics Dashboard, and get profitable PPC optimization recommendations.
+With PromoNavi, you can do keyword research, competitor analysis, automate reporting, keep track of your PPC performance in real-time, and get profitable PPC optimization recommendations.